Mixed use property lease: shop or commercial unit with residential space

 - Prescribed notices to be sent to tenant to exclude security of tenure

-If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
-There are instructions on how to add these within the document.
+If the term is for more than seven years, it must be registered with the Land Registry and you will need to use these prescribed lease clauses to summarise the key contractual matters within the document.
 There is no need to use these if your intended term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.